This Island Earth (novel)

 This Island Earth is a 1952 science fiction novel by American writer Raymond F. Jones.
 It was first published in Thrilling Wonder Stories magazine as a serialized set of three novelettes by Jones: "The Alien Machine" in the June 1949 issue, "The Shroud of Secrecy" in the December 1949 issue, and "The Greater Conflict" in the February 1950 issue.
-These three stories were later combined into the 1952 novel This Island Earth.
+These three stories were later combined and expanded into the 1952 novel This Island Earth.
 It became the basis for the 1955 Universal-International science fiction film also titled This Island Earth.

 The story revolves around a race of aliens who, in recruiting humans for a group called "Peace Engineers", are actually using Earth as a pawn in an intergalactic war.
 While the film starts out in a very similar manner to the novel, the film's storyline quickly goes its own way.

 Plot

 At Ryberg Instrument Corporation, engineer Cal Meacham has received a quartet of bead-like devices that are meant to replace the condensers that he ordered.
 Thinking it a joke he tests them anyway and finds that they work just as well as what he had ordered.
 He orders more and with them gets a catalog filled with electronic apparatus completely unfamiliar to him.
 His interest piqued, he orders the parts necessary to build what the catalog calls an "interocitor".

 When he switches on the completed interocitor he is confronted by the appearance on its screen of a man who invites him to join a group called Peace Engineers.
-Knowing that he would not refuse the group sends a pilotless airplane to pick him up and take him to a small village/factory complex in a valley north of Phoenix, Arizona.
+Knowing that he would not refuse the group sends a pilotless airplane to pick him up and take him to a small village and factory complex in a valley north of Phoenix, Arizona.
 He is greeted by Dr. Ruth Adams, a psychologist who seems to be afraid of something.
-Dr. Warner, the man he spoke with over the interocitor tells him that he will be in charge of the interocitor assembly plant.
-He also meets Ole Swenberg who was his roommate in college.
+Dr. Warner, the man he spoke with over the interocitor, tells him that he will be in charge of the interocitor assembly plant.
+He also meets Ole Swenberg, who was his roommate in college.